 | Dealer Promos | Often available (0% or low APR) | Rare |

-Expert tips specific to Florida boat buyers.
+Expert tips for Florida boat buyers.

 Florida caps sales tax at $18,000.
 On a $500K yacht, you save $12,000 vs. paying the full 6%.
 Factor this into your buying decision vs. other states.